 Instructor: Lindsey Alexander, PhD

-Course Description: Students will explore various organ systems of the human body, using human cadavers as well as 3-dimensional models and technology such as iPads.
-In our exploration of human anatomy, Nutrition will be the theme that weaves together different topics.
-In addition to the amazing opportunity to study the human body and its wonders, we hope to get students excited for a healthcare career.
+Course Description: Students will explore various organ systems of the human body, using human cadavers as well as 3-dimensional models and virtual systems.
+In our exploration of human anatomy, nutrition will be the theme that weaves together different topics.
+This will be an amazing opportunity to study the human body and its wonders!
+We also hope to get students excited for a healthcare career.

 *This course uses human cadavers.

 Due to past popularity of this course, we are offering two sessions in 2020.
 They are nearly identical in content, and a given student should only take one session.
 Note: this course fills up very quickly.

 Session 1: June 22–26 (5 days: Mon–Fri) 12:30pm–2:30pm (fee: $180)